The Bankrate promise

 The way inflation is measured depends on the gauge.
-For consumers, the most important price tracker tends to be the Labor Department’s consumer price index.
-Policymakers at the Federal Reserve, however, closely follow the Department of Commerce’s personal consumption expenditures index.
-The indexes are broadly similar and track the same trend, though the consumer price index tends to show higher inflation over time.
+For consumers, the most important price tracker tends to be the Labor Department’s consumer price index, or CPI.
+Policymakers at the Federal Reserve, however, have closely followed the Department of Commerce’s personal consumption expenditures (PCE) index since 2000.
+Fed officials also base their inflation goals and projections on the PCE index.

 Generally, both gauges track price changes on a variety of consumer products that reflect the typical basket of goods that a household buys — anything from appliances and furniture, to food, apparel and utilities.

 Data collectors create an index tracking how much a typical basket of consumer items changes in price over time.
 Then, they multiply it to get what’s called a base period.
-That index then helps economists compare data over different time periods to get what’s called the inflation rate.
+That index then helps economists compare data over different periods to get what’s called the inflation rate.
 Measuring quarter to quarter provides a quarterly inflation rate, while year to year gives an annual inflation rate.

-But some categories tend to be more volatile than others.
+Some categories tend to be more volatile than others.
 Food and energy, for example, experience sharp swings month to month.
 Sometimes, it’s best to strip those categories from the data, in what’s called a core inflation rate, which helps eliminate some of the noise.

 Yet, not all households buy the same goods.
 The inflation rate consumers experience depends on what they buy — meaning someone’s personal inflation rate might end up being lower, or higher, than the overall index.